bloominstituteoftechnology/Precourse/Lesson8-DOM/README.md

 ### .innerHTML

 When we have an element, we can set it's `innerHTML`.
-This is essentially setting the data that is stored between the openeing and closing tags of the element.
+This is essentially setting the data that is stored between the opening and closing tags of the element.

 ```javascript
     let p = document.querySelector('#pId');